Code-Institute-Submissions/Wbwren-bitcoin-technical-indicators_AprResub/README.md

 * Metric Details
     * Renders a Plotly chart with Bitcoins price and selected indicator.

-* Edit price data
+* Admin CRUD
     * Administrators can add price data as required (currently this is not automated)
+    * Administrators can edit the details of existing metrics

 * Checkout
-    * Users can purcahse lifetime access to the premium indicator
+    * Users can purchase lifetime access to the premium indicator

 ## UX